-The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC").
-Accordingly, certain information and footnote disclosures typically included in Charter's Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
+The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information.
+Accordingly, certain information and footnote disclosures typically included in the Company's Annual Report have been condensed or omitted for this quarterly report.
 The accompanying condensed consolidated financial statements are unaudited and are subject to review by regulatory authorities.
 However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
 Interim results are not necessarily indicative of results for a full year.

 The condensed consolidated financial statements have also been prepared in accordance with Statement of Position 90-7, Financial Reporting by Entities in Reorganization Under the Bankruptcy Code ("SOP 90-7"), and on a going concern basis, which assumes the continuity of operations and reflects the realization of assets and satisfaction of liabilities in the ordinary course of business.
 Continuation of the Company as a going concern is contingent upon, among other things, the Company's ability (i) to obtain confirmation of a plan of reorganization under the U.S. Bankruptcy Code; (ii) to generate sufficient cash flow from operations; and (iii) to obtain financing sources to meet the Company's future obligations.
 These matters raise substantial doubt about the Company's ability to continue as a going concern.
 The condensed consolidated financial statements reflect adjustments to record amounts in accordance with SOP 90-7.
-However, they do not reflect all adjustments relating to the recoverability and classification of reorganization could materially change amounts reported in the condensed consolidated financial statements.
-Additionally, a plan of reorganization could materially change amounts reported in the condensed consolidated financial statements of the carrying value of assets and liabilities that are necessary as a consequence of reorganization under Chapter 11.
+However, they do not reflect all adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of these uncertainties.
+Additionally, a plan of reorganization could materially change amounts reported in the condensed consolidated financial statements, which do not give effect to all adjustments of the carrying value of assets and liabilities that are necessary as a consequence of reorganization under Chapter 11.

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States ("GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Areas involving significant judgments and estimates include capitalization of labor and overhead costs; depreciation and amortization costs; impairments of property, plant and equipment, franchises and goodwill; income taxes; and contingencies.
 Actual results could differ from those estimates.

-Certain prior year amounts have been reclassified to conform with the 2009 presentation, including the reflection of non-vested restricted stock as temporary equity.
+Certain prior year amounts have been reclassified to conform with the 2009 presentation.